transdigiware/blockchain/howto/ibp-console-create-app.md

 ## Downloading your connection profile
 {: #ibp-console-app-profile}

 Applications are able to submit transactions only to the smart contracts that have been instantiated on channels.
 As a result, the information you need to connect to interact with a smart contract can be found in the list of instantiated smart contracts in your console.
-This means you must have already installed and instantiated your smart contract.
+This means you must have already installed and instantiated your smart contract on a channel.

 The connection profile that is downloaded from the {{site.data.keyword.blockchainfull_notm}} Platform console can only be used to connect to your network using the Node.js (JavaScript and TypeScript) and Java Fabric SDKs.
 {: note}